lyteword/chspurgeon-tod/volume-2/psalm-51.md

 Exposition of Psalm LI., in "Chandler's Life of David."
 Vol. 2 pg 254-273.

-"The Portraiture of the Christian Penitent: attempted in a course of *Sermons upon Psalm LI*...By the Rev. CHA.
-DE COETLOGON, A.M.
-1775."
+"The Portraiture of the Christian Penitent: attempted in a course of *Sermons upon Psalm LI*...
+By the Rev. CHA.
+DE COETLOGON, A. M. 1775."

-"Lectures on the Fifty-first Psalm, delivered in the Parish Church *of St. James', Bristol.* By the Rev. THOMAS T. BIDDULPH, A.M.
-1835."
+"Lectures on the Fifty-first Psalm, delivered in the Parish Church *of St. James', Bristol.* By the Rev. THOMAS T. BIDDULPH, A. M. 1835."

-"The Penitent's Prayer: a Practical Exposition of the Fifty-first *Psalm.* By the Rev. THOMAS ALEXANDER, M.A., Chelsea."
+"The Penitent's Prayer: a Practical Exposition of the Fifty-first *Psalm.* By the Rev. THOMAS ALEXANDER, M. A., Chelsea."